privacyidea/privacyidea/doc/configuration/useridresolvers.rst

  * Flatfile resolver,
  * LDAP resolver,
  * SQL resolver,
- * SCIM resolver.
+ * SCIM resolver. **(TODO)**: Not yet migrated.

-.. note:: New resolvers can be added easily.
+.. note:: New resolver types (python modules) can be added easily.
 See the module section for this (:ref:`code_useridresolvers`).

 You can create as many UserIdResolvers as you wish and edit existing resolvers.
-When you have added all configuration data, most UIs of the UserIdResolvers have a butten "Test resolver", so that you can test your configuration before saving it.
+When you have added all configuration data, most UIs of the UserIdResolvers have a button "Test resolver", so that you can test your configuration before saving it.

-.. note:: Using the policy ``otppin=1`` users can authenticate with the password from their user store, being the LDAP password, SQL password or password from flat file.
+.. note:: Using the policy ``authentication:otppin=userstore`` users can authenticate with the password from their user store, being the LDAP password, SQL password or password from flat file.